What Makes a Great Marketing Team? 7 Cultural Characteristics

 4. Role clarity

+As teams grow, roles often shift.
+If you don’t revisit them, you’ll end up with confusion, overlap, or gaps.
 Before you know it, people are not working on the things they were hired to do, or they’re not working on what the company needs them to do.
-It may seem important it may be important, but if there is no role clarity, the team cannot be successful.
+If there is no role clarity, the team cannot be successful.

-From the manager to the individual contributor, it is everybody’s responsibility to maximize role clarity.
-If you know your role, priorities, and success metrics, the likelihood of success is much higher.
-If you know the same information as your team members, and they know yours, you are much more likely to be operating in a high-performing marketing team.
+It is everybody’s responsibility to maximize role clarity.
+If you know your role, priorities, and success metrics, you are much more likely to be part of a high-performing marketing team.

 5. Mutual support and accountability